Slate-coloured grosbeak

-The slate-coloured grosbeak (Saltator grossus) is a species of grosbeak in the family Thraupidae.
-Most of its range is the Amazon in South America, but it is also found in forests of the Chocó in Ecuador and Colombia, and southern Central America from Panama to Honduras.
+The slate-colored grosbeak (Note: All major worldwide taxonomic systems spell the name "colored".)
+(Saltator grossus) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found from Honduras to Panama and in every mainland South American country except Argentina, Chile, Paraguay, and Uruguay.

-Taxonomy
+Taxonomy and systematics

-In 1760 the French zoologist Mathurin Jacques Brisson included a description of the slate-coloured grosbeak in the supplement to his Ornithologie based on a specimen collected in "America".
+In 1760 the French zoologist Mathurin Jacques Brisson included a description of the slate-colored grosbeak in the supplement to his Ornithologie based on a specimen collected in "America".
 He used the French name Le gros-bec bleu d'Amérique and the Latin name Coccothraustes americana caerulea.
-Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson coined Latin names, these do not conform to the binomial system and are not recognized by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition he added 240 species that had been previously described by Brisson in his Ornithologie.
-One of these was the slate-coloured grosbeak.
+One of these was the slate-colored grosbeak.
 Linnaeus included a terse description, coined the binomial name Loxia grossa and cited Brisson's work.
 The specific name grossa, grossus is Latin for "thick", "rough" or "coarse".
-The type locality has been restricted to French Guiana.
-This species is now placed in the genus Saltator that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
+The type locality was restricted in 1902 to "Cayenne", the then-current name for what is now French Guiana.
+For a time it and the black-throated grosbeak (S. fuliginosus) were placed in the genus Pitylus, and some authors treated them as conspecific.
+They are sister species and some authors consider them a superspecies.
+Both are now placed in the genus Saltator that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.

+The slate-colored grosbeak has two subspecies, the nominate S. g. grossus (Linnaeus, 1766) and S. g. saturatus (Todd, 1922).

+Description

+The slate-colored grosbeak is 19 to 20.5 cm long and weighs 41 to 53 g.
+The species is sexually dimorphic.
+Adult males of the nominate subspecies are mostly slaty blue.
+Their lores, face, ear coverts, sides of the throat, and upper breast are black.
+Their wings are blackish with wide slaty blue edges on the coverts and on the outer webs of the secondaries.
+Their tail is blackish.
+Their throat and underwing coverts are white.
+Adult females are overall duller than males with no black on the face or throat, greenish slate underparts, and a gray-white throat.
+Subspecies S. g. saturatus is slightly darker overall than the nominate.
+Both sexes of both subspecies have a deep brown iris, a bright orange-red or red bill, and dark horn to black legs and feet.

+The species closely resembles its sister black-throated grosbeak, which however is darker with more black on the face and a black throat.